History of the automobile: Horseless carriage or veteran era

-Within a few years, hundreds of producers across the Western world were using many technologies.
-Steam, electricity, and gasoline-powered automobiles competed for decades, with gasoline internal combustion engines achieving dominance by the 1910s.
+Within a few years, hundreds of producers across the Western world were using many automotive technologies.
+Steam, electricity, and gasoline-powered automobiles competed for decades, with each type of propulsion having specific advantages and disadvantages.
+In the year 1900, 4,192 automobiles from 75 manufacturers were produced in the United States, with 1,681 (40%) of them being steam-powered vehicles, 1,575 (36%) electric vehicles, and 936 (22%) gasoline-powered vehicles.
 Dual- and even quad-engine cars were designed, and engine displacement ranged to more than 12 L. Many modern advances, including gas/electric hybrids, multi-valve engines, overhead camshafts, and four-wheel drive, were attempted and discarded at this time.

 Innovation was not limited to the vehicles themselves.
 Increasing numbers of cars propelled the growth of the petroleum industry, as well as the development of technology to produce gasoline (replacing kerosene and coal oil) and of improvements in heat-tolerant mineral oil lubricants (replacing vegetable and animal oils).

-There were social effects, also.
+There were social effects, too.
 Music would be made about cars, such as "In My Merry Oldsmobile" (a tradition that continues in several genres).
 At the same time, in 1896, William Jennings Bryan would be the first presidential candidate to campaign in a car (a donated Mueller), in Decatur, Illinois.
 Three years later, Jacob German would start a tradition for New York City cabdrivers when he sped down Lexington Avenue, at the "reckless" speed of 12 mph.
 Also in 1899, Akron, Ohio, adopted the first self-propelled paddy wagon.
+On 22 July 1894, the Paris–Rouen motor race, which is sometimes described as the world's first competitive motor race, took place.